Your Dollars at Work!!!

 Current Check-Off Programs:

 Funds may be used to purchase sheep and/or goats for breeding purposes as well as livestock guardian animals.
-Applications are now available!
-Loans applications are due June 15, 2017 and will be reviewed in July 2017.
+Applications will be available next summer and will be due June 15, 2018 and will be reviewed in July 2018.

 Special Projects Proposal- Provides funding for sheep and goat related special projects that either work to increase the supply of sheep and goats in Kentucky or increase the demand for Kentucky raised sheep and goats and their products.